Student Performance After RainbowIn high school and beyond, RCS students excel

 We are so very proud to send Omega students into the world who are accomplished, confident, and creative learners.
 They are prepared to be compassionate leaders in a changing world.
 They think out of the box and are poised to innovate.

 In Omega and at Rainbow Community School, we stay in touch with our alumni.
+In fact, we love hearing from them during the high school years and beyond.

 We encourage you to watch the different alumni panels we have each year.
 We promise that you will see at once how articulate, poised, and innovative our alumni are.
+We do not filter what these students say and ecouraage them to be completely honest about their experiences.

 Awards & Honors